Configuring Workspaces

 }

-, even though Next.js apps do not generate a .svelte-kit
+outputs, even though Next.js apps do not generate a .svelte-kit directory, and

 vice versa.
 With Workspace Configurations, you can instead add custom